dialogware-com/docs/md/index.md

-Build any software in a few minutes with simple steps:
+Build any software in a few minutes with that simple steps:

 + catch the Idea
 + write description